atimpone/aws-foundation-journey/content/01-dev-environments/04-reference/01-getting-started-guide-examples/02-getting-started-guide-builder-team-members.md

 ## Working with AWS Services

-Since there are some constraints in using AWS services in your team development AWS account, refer to the [Using AWS Services]({{< relref "04-use-aws-services" >}}) for more details on both general considerations and AWS service specific considerations.
+Since there are some constraints in using AWS services in your team development AWS account, refer to  [Using AWS Services]({{< relref "04-use-aws-services" >}}) for more details on both general considerations and AWS service specific considerations.

 ## Monitoring and Managing Costs